adijo/adijo.github.com/index.md

 # Hey there!

-I'm a Software Engineer, Computer Science and Maths student currently based in Pune.
+I'm a Software Engineer, Computer Science and Maths student currently based in Pune, India.

 * I write software that lives on [GitHub.](https://github.com/adijo)